 Summer is almost here, and a lot of you have been asking me for tops with sleeves that are cute and lightweight.
-If you like comfy and casual with a laid back feel, then a tunic is perfect for you.
+If you like comfy and casual with a laid-back feel, then a tunic is perfect for you.

-Tunics date back to Ancient Greece and epitomize the bohemian glamor of the 60′ and 70’s.
+Tunics date back to Ancient Greece and epitomize the bohemian glamor of the 60′ and ’70s.
 Today they’re popular as ever due in part to designers like Tory Burch, who has made tunics a key silhouette of her signature style.
-Tunics are typically colorful, fun and have an ethnic/boho feel to them.
+Tunics are typically colorful, and fun and have an ethnic/boho feel to them.

 Not all tunics are created equal.
 Some are baggy and can make you look frumpy.
-Here’s a guide for how to find one that is right for your body type.
+Here’s a guide on how to find one that is right for your body type.

 Pear Shape – You have a small waist, but you are wide on the bottom.
 Choose a tunic that: